PLEASE READ THIS ENTIRE SECTION BEFORE USING OUR SERVICES

 Note that "damage" applies to the content of a container and its functionality, not its appearance.
 For example, we often use tape to keep doors/drawers from opening in transport and this can leave an adhesive film when removed.
 Futons and couches can get dirty.
 Plastic drawers and totes often lose wheels or crack.
 Shipped suitcases or duffels may get scratched or torn in transit.
 If you’re concerned about dings, scuffs, scratches, and dust, you should box or cover items yourself or pay for us to do it.

-If you don’t specifically ask for extra protection, we will assume you accept cosmetic damage as a possibility.
-(We do automatically cover mattresses with plastic protectors, but these can tear when the mattresses are moved, and dust may get through.)
+If you don’t specifically ask for extra protection, we will assume that you accept cosmetic damage as a possibility.
+(Exception: We do automatically cover mattresses with plastic protectors, but these can tear when the mattresses are moved, and dust may get through.)

 exceptions to insurance coverage

-Note that fragile items need to be professionally packed by JPS, or they will only be insured against loss.
-This includes
+Note that fragile items need to be professionally packed by JPS, or they will only be insured against loss, not damage.